BradleyChatha/jcli/README.md

 # And just for good measure, let's see what happens if the file doesn't exist
-$> ./mytool cat non-existing-file mytool.exe: For positional arg 0(filePath): File does not exist: non-existing-file
+$> ./mytool cat non-existing-file temp.exe: File does not exist: non-existing-file
 ```

 Very simple.
 Very useful.